biobakery/kneaddata/readme.md

 If there is more than one reference database, there will be a fourth output file type.
 Files of this type will be named `` $OUTPUT_DIR/$INPUTNAME_kneaddata_$DATABASE_clean.fastq `` and will contain the filtered sequences after testing against a specific database (with this database name replacing $DATABASE in the file name).
 The file `` $OUTPUT_DIR/$INPUTNAME_kneaddata.fastq `` is the set of all sequences contained in these filtered files.

+If running with two input files, each type of fastq output file will be created for each one of the pairs of the input files.
+If running with the TRF step, an additional set of files with repeats removed will be written.

 #### Demo run ####